 Thank you and good luck!

-As Coda is a Music Charity, then the best idea is to base your fundraising idea around music.
+As Coda is a Music and Arts Charity, then the best idea is to base your fundraising idea around music and the arts.

 Perform for people … or just get together and play.
 Organise a concert, music jam or go Carol singing.